- Telephone 0131 221 6422

 Classy venue with views of Edinburgh Castle, great service and a range of bistro favourites done well.

 Set back from the bustle of Lothian Road, the Sheraton Grand’s in-house restaurant is worth a visit for the view of Edinburgh Castle alone.
-The food isn’t bad either, whether it’s the fixed-price or à la carte offerings, or Sunday lunch which has the added attraction of ice-cream and popcorn carts.
+The food isn’t bad either, whether it’s the fixed-price or à la carte offerings, or Sunday lunch which has the added attraction of ice-cream and popcorn carts – as well as a fully fledged kid's club in partnership with Sparkle Arts, so the adults can relax as the kids have fun.
 The arrival of chef Shaun Woodhouse at the end of 2018 has led to a move away from pretty plates to a more straightforward style.
 That doesn’t mean any less imagination or skill in the kitchen, as starters including a baby beet and quinoa salad (that also features on a separate vegan menu), or a classic confit chicken roulade with mushroom ketchup attest.
 And there are simple yet accomplished desserts such as a perfectly executed tarte tatin or coconut cheesecake with compressed apple.
 In between, mains exhibit a transparent local sourcing policy and will satisfy the keenest of appetites.
 There are fish and vegetarian options, while carnivores can tuck into steak or maybe a burger in a brioche bun accompanied by a luscious béarnaise sauce.

 A vibrant bar and restaurant located in the heart of Edinburgh, One Square offers a modern, uniquely British take on the classic grand café.
 Open from early in the morning until last thing at night, this is a place to enjoy what you want, when you want it.